Frequently Asked Questions

 What is the normal shelf life for a belt?

-With proper storage, normal shelf life is seven years.
-The quality of a Timken belt is not considered to change significantly within seven years when stored properly under normal conditions.
+With proper storage, normal shelf life is ten years.
+The quality of a Timken belt is not considered to change significantly within ten years when stored properly under normal conditions.
 Normal conditions can be defined as temperature below 85°F and relative humidity of 70% or less with no exposure to direct sunlight.
-Beyond seven years, assuming normal storage, a decrease in service life of approximately 10% per year can be expected.
+Beyond ten years, assuming normal storage, a decrease in service life of approximately 10% per year can be expected.
 For belts not stored under “normal” conditions, the actual reduction in shelf life is difficult to measure due to lack of precise data and number of variables involved.
 When belts are stored under abnormal conditions, conservatism is recommended in estimating shelf life.

 How do I know when my Timken belt was made?